reasoning_effort

 - If the client specifies a standard reasoning effort string, i.e. “low”/“medium”/“high”, Requesty forwards the same value to OpenAI.

-- If the client specifies a the ‘max’ reasoning effort string, Requesty forwards the value ‘high’ to OpenAI.
+- If the client specifies the ‘max’ reasoning effort string, Requesty forwards the value ‘high’ to OpenAI.

 - If the client specifies a reasoning budget string (e.g. “10000”), Requesty converts it to an effort, based on the conversion table below.